pavitranew/session-7-rest-ang/README.md

 ### Add Recipe

-1: Add a form to the template:
+1: Add a form to the recipe-list template:

 ```html
 <h1>Recipe List</h1>